liao961120/slides-old/README.md

 [![Build Status](https://travis-ci.org/liao961120/slides.svg?branch=master)](https://travis-ci.org/liao961120/slides)

+This repo is dormant now.
+It is a cool idea to build & print slides on Travis, but besides this, there is no other utilities.
+I now manage my slides at https://github.com/liao961120/slides.

 # Repo for Slides

-This is where I put my HTML slides.
+This was where I put my HTML slides.
 The slides are generated and deployed to my web page by Travis-CI.
 By setting up Travis-CI, I only have to update the source Rmd file and push the changes to GitHub without knitting them locally.